SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Results

 Having shown that grounded anatomy can be instantiated in a patient-specific body frame, the next system-level question is how to initialize scanning for robotics.
 At this stage, the issue is not anatomical validity alone, but whether the internal anatomical targets can be converted into better robot-facing initialization.
 Knowing where anatomy is likely to lie is not sufficient to determine probe contact, entry direction, or whether the initial view will support downstream local optimization.
 ATI addresses this question by converting instantiated anatomy into control-facing geometric outputs for robot-facing initialization, while remaining complementary to image-driven refinement.

-To test this robot-facing utility, we compared the full SAMe initialization stack with a surface-landmark-based geometric interpolation baseline.
-This baseline follows the external-geometry-based initialization strategies used in prior robotic ultrasound pipelines~\cite{long2024localizing,su2024fully}.
+To test this robot-facing utility, we compared the full SAMe initialization stack with body-keypoint-based heuristics.
+These heuristics follow the external-geometry-based initialization strategies used in prior robotic ultrasound pipelines~\cite{long2024localizing,su2024fully}.
 It first estimated body keypoints from a monocular body image with ViTPose~\cite{xu2022vitpose}.
 It then predicted coarse liver and right-kidney target points using a geometric interpolation model calibrated from more than 200 body images annotated by expert clinicians.
 The local surface normal at the predicted contact point was used as the default probe direction.
 By contrast, SAMe used a single RGB image and SAM 3D Body~\cite{yang2026sam} to build a subject-specific MHR-aligned body representation~\cite{ferguson2025mhr}, instantiate target-related internal points from the learned anatomical prior, and convert them into target-conditioned entry geometry.
 This comparison therefore evaluates the system-level effect of the complete initialization formulation.
 In the present experiments, four anatomy-relevant internal targets were defined for the liver and four for the kidney.
-For each anatomy-relevant target listed in Table~\ref{tab:liver_kidney_accuracy}b, the robot-facing output consisted of candidate skin-contact locations, target-directed approach vectors, and contact-aware 6-DoF initialization poses.
+For each anatomy-relevant target listed in Table~\ref{tab:liver_kidney_accuracy}, the robot-facing output consisted of candidate skin-contact locations, target-directed approach vectors, and contact-aware 6-DoF initialization poses.

 The full robot-facing chain is summarized in Fig.~\ref{fig:ati-overview}.
 Panel a shows the conversion from a single external body image to patient-specific internal liver targets; panel b shows robotic execution at one instantiated target; panel c situates the method in the real platform across subjects with substantial body-habitus variation; and panel d shows the initial ultrasound views returned from instantiated liver targets.
 Together, these panels establish a practical point-to-view correspondence between designated internal targets, executed probe placement, and first ultrasound observations.
+The experimental platform shown in Fig.~\ref{fig:ati-overview}c comprised an RML63-B 6-DoF robotic arm (RealMan Intelligent Technology, Beijing, China) fitted with an EG2-SF16 electric gripper, a Gemini~335 stereo depth camera (Orbbec Inc., Shenzhen, China) for external body observation, and a SonoScape E11 portable ultrasound system with a C1-6A single-crystal convex array probe (SonoScape Medical Corp., Shenzhen, China) for image acquisition.

 The side-entry example in Fig.~\ref{fig:ati-overview}d(iv) shows that SAMe can initialize the probe from lateral or angled directions, rather than only from the front body surface.
 This matters because effective initialization depends on probe--skin contact and acoustic coupling, not only geometric proximity to the target.